 Learn More About Daniel Yergin

 How will the global shifts in energy, which is the foundation of the modern world, affect industries, economies and societies going forward, and is it truly possible for nations to reach the goal of net zero carbon emissions by 2050?

-Business and government leaders aiming at that target are hearing thoughtful advice from Daniel Yergin, Vice Chairman of IHS Markit, Chairman of CERAWeek, and a preeminent global authority on energy, geopolitics and the global economy.
+Business and government leaders aiming at that target are hearing thoughtful advice from Daniel Yergin, Vice Chairman of S&P Global, Chairman of CERAWeek, and a preeminent global authority on energy, geopolitics and the global economy.
 At a time when conversations around climate change and energy use can become heated and divisive, Yergin remains a highly respected voice of reason who advises decision makers across the planet.

 A sought-after futurist and strategist, Yergin is the author of several major books including “The Prize: The Epic Quest for Oil, Money and Power,” for which he received the Pulitzer Prize.
 His most recent book, “The New Map: Energy, Climate, and the Clash of Nations” (Penguin Press, New Edition September 2021), is a sobering yet even-handed look at how geopolitics and energy interests are reshaping global power structures.
 The London Sunday Times called “The New Map” a “wonderful book” and The Washington Post called it “a tour de force of geopolitical understanding.”
 Yergin’s insights and forecasts are of particular interest to investors, financial markets and leaders wondering how the changes ahead will impact industries and supply chains.